jiraphatl/web-server/README.md

 ## Testing the Web Server

-Once your files are uploaded and the server is running, open your browser and navigate to the public IP of your EC2 instance.
+Once files are uploaded and the server is running, open your browser and navigate to the public IP of EC2 instance.